nkh/ftl/README.md

 # DOCUMENTATION

-There are many promising file managers for the terminal, from fff to nnn, clifm, ranger, vimfm, broot, etc ...
+There are many promising file managers for the terminal, from fff to nnn, clifm, ranger, vifm, broot, etc ...

 ftl is Written in Bash, the language that packs a real punch (and sometimes punches you).